micmejia/bible-dump/NKJV/1 Timothy/1 Tim 4.md

 For every creature of God _is_ good, and nothing is to be refused if it is received with thanksgiving;

 ###### 5
-for it is [^b]sanctified by the word of God and prayer. ## A Good Servant of Jesus Christ
+for it is sanctified by the word of God and prayer. ## A Good Servant of Jesus Christ

 ###### 6
 If you instruct the brethren in these things, you will be a good minister of Jesus Christ, nourished in the words of faith and of the good doctrine which you have carefully followed.